nram-solace/solace-queue-browser-gui-v2/SolaceQueueBrowserGui/docs/USER_GUIDE.md

 ## UI Profiles

 The application supports multiple UI profiles for different platforms and themes.
-Profiles allow you to customize fonts, colors, and other UI elements to match your platform or preference.
+Profiles allow you to customize fonts, colors, button icons, and other UI elements to match your platform or preference.
+The application uses **FlatLaf** (Flat Look and Feel) as the underlying UI framework, with FlatLightLaf for light themes and FlatDarkLaf for the Dark profile.

 ### Available Profiles

-1. **Clean** - macOS-optimized clean and minimal design
+1. **Clean** - Clean and minimal design
-   - Softer, more subtle colors
-   - SF Pro Display/SF Mono fonts
-   - Smaller font sizes (13px default)
+   - Button text icons: **Disabled**
+   - Use this profile if you are having display issues

-2. **Modern** - Windows-optimized modern design (default)
+2. **Modern** - Modern design with Unicode icons (default)
-   - Slightly bolder colors
-   - Segoe UI/Consolas fonts
-   - Standard font sizes (14-16px)
+   - Button text icons: **Enabled**
+   - Uses FlatLightLaf (light theme)
+   - Switch to *Clean* if Unicode icons won't display

-3. **Dark** - Dark theme for all platforms
+3. **Dark** - Dark theme using FlatDarkLaf
-   - Dark backgrounds (30-40 RGB range)
-   - Light text (220-255 RGB range)
+   - Button text icons: **Enabled**
-   - Good contrast ratios for accessibility
+   - Automatically switches to FlatDarkLaf (dark theme)

 ### Selecting a Profile